Rocky Flats Plant

 Plutonium pit production was halted in 1989 after EPA and FBI agents raided the facility and the plant was formally shut down in 1992.
-Operators of the plant (Rockwell) later pleaded guilty to criminal violations of environmental law.
+Rockwell then accepted a plea agreement for criminal violations of environmental law.
 At the time, the fine was one of the largest penalties ever in an environmental law case.

 Cleanup began in the early 1990s, and the site achieved regulatory closure in 2006.
-The cleanup effort decommissioned and demolished over 800 structures; removed over 21 tons of weapons-grade material; removed over 1.3 million cubic meters of waste; and treated more than 16 e6usgal of water.
+The cleanup effort decommissioned and demolished the entire plant, more than 800 structures; removed over 21 tons of weapons-grade material; removed over 1.3 million cubic meters of waste; and treated more than 16 e6usgal of water.
 Four groundwater treatment systems were also constructed.
-Today, the Rocky Flats Plant is gone.
-The site of the former facility consists of two distinct areas: (1) the "Central Operable Unit" (including the former industrial area), which remains off-limits to the public as a CERCLA "Superfund" site, owned and managed by the U.S. Department of Energy, and (2) the Rocky Flats National Wildlife Refuge, owned and managed by the U.S. Fish and Wildlife Service.
-The Refuge (also known as the "Peripheral Operable Unit") was determined to be suitable for unrestricted use.
+The site of the former facility consists of two distinct areas: the "Central Operable Unit", which remains off-limits to the public as a CERCLA Superfund site, owned and managed by the U.S. Department of Energy, and the Rocky Flats National Wildlife Refuge, owned and managed by the U.S. Fish and Wildlife Service.
 Every five years, the U.S. Department of Energy, U.S. Environmental Protection Agency, and Colorado Department of Public Health and Environment review environmental data and other information to assess whether the remedy is functioning as intended.
-The latest Five-Year Review for the site, released in August 2017, concluded the site remedy is protective of human health and the environment.
+The latest Five-Year Review for the site, released in August 2022, concluded the site remedy is protective of human health and the environment.
+However, a protectiveness deferred determination was made for PFAS.